 — John Carter Cash (Producer, owner Cash Cabin Studios)

-Janet Robin conducts guitar workshops, has hosted DVD recordings for Alfred Music Publishing, and is a respected clinician for Turner-Renaissance Guitars and Line 6.
-She currently endorses Taylor Guitars, Fender Guitars, Martin Guitars and strings, Turner-Renaissance Guitars, Cordial Cables, Goldtone Instruments, Radial, Seymour Duncan, Sennheiser, Warm Audio, DR Strings, Clayton Picks, Jodi Head Straps, Visenut Cases, Case Xtreme, and the Thimble Slide, amongst others.
+Janet Robin conducts guitar workshops, has hosted DVD recordings for Alfred Music Publishing, and is a respected clinician for Turner-Renaissance Guitars and Fender.
+She currently endorses Maton Guitars, Taylor Guitars, Fender Guitars, Martin Guitars and strings, Turner-Renaissance Guitars, Goldtone Instruments, Radial, Seymour Duncan, Sennheiser, Warm Audio, DR Strings, Clayton Picks, Jodi Head Straps, and the Thimble Slide, amongst others.

-For more information on Janet Robin and/or interview, promo, photo and ticket requests, please contact:
+For more information on Janet Robin and/or interview, promo, photo and ticket requests, please reach out to her PR agent:

 anne@anneleighton.com